maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Otherwise, the list here will be empty.

 .. note:: Styling bug.
 Black text on black background.
 Text is visible only when selected.
-See :ref:`Known bugs`.
+See :ref:`summary:Known bugs`.

 The alarms which are checked are enabled.
 Uncheck an alarm to disable it.

 To change an alarm, tap on it.

-You will have the same options as when setting up a :ref:`New alarm`.
+You will have the same options as when setting up a :ref:`chapters/clock:New alarm`.

 Stopping or snoozing a running alarm
 """"""""""""""""""""""""""""""""""""